jaredririe/backendology/003-what-this-blog-is-all-about.md

 > There are only two hard things in Computer Science: cache invalidation, naming things, and off by one errors (Unknown - probably some clever person on the internet)

 Naming is hard.
 Backended isn't a real word.
-"Back ended" and its hyphened version "back-ended" do appear to be real words, though rarely used and completely unrelated to the purpose of this blog.
+"Back ended" and its hyphened form "back-ended" do appear to be real words, though rarely used and completely unrelated to the purpose of this blog.
 Like the programmer who decides to write a lengthy comment rather than coming up with a better name, I'll try to explain what I intended when I named this blog Backended.

-Backended draws obvious reference to the the term "backend", as in backend or server-side web development.
-If it was a real word, you might say, "Because of my backended nature, writing frontend code is inherently painful."
-I find the problems that get solved on the backend to be incredibly interesting and therefore choose it as the underlying theme of my blog.
+Backended draws obvious reference to the term "backend” as in backend or server-side web development.
+If it was a real word, I might say, "Because of my backended nature, writing frontend code is inherently painful."
+I find the problems that get solved on the backend to be incredibly interesting and therefore chose it as the underlying theme of my blog.

 ## Topics I plan to cover

+While this list does not aim to be exhaustive, it should give a good sense for topics I will cover in this blog.
+I’ll also briefly elaborate on why each topic deserves attention.

 ### Distributed systems